-Figures 4-6 and 4-7 show blast effects predictions for a building based on a typical car bomb and a typical large truck bomb detonated in the

-Information System (GIS) was used to analyze the building's vehicular access and circulation pattern to determine a reasonable detonation point for a vehicle bomb.
+Figures 4-6 and 4-7 show blast effects predictions for a building based on a typical car bomb and a typical large truck bomb detonated in the building's parking lot, respectively.
+A computer-based Geographic Information System (GIS) was used to analyze the building's vehicular access and circulation pattern to determine a reasonable detonation point for a vehicle bomb.
 Structural blast analysis was then performed using nominal explosive weights and a nominal building structure.
 The results are shown in Figures 4-6 and 4-7.